+Fig. 4.19 Plot of Forecast vs Actuals from AR Models on Russian data

-In this fig, the blue line is the test data and red line is the predicted data.
+In this fig 4.18, the blue line is the test data and the red line is the predicted values.
 I have AR 1 Model with one window.

-3.3.4 Decision Tree Classifier
+4.4.4 Decision Tree Classifier

 I have added a new column called risk where I split the data into two classes, class 1 stands for high risk and class 0 for low risk.
-Using decision tree model, I have made classification.
+Using the decision tree model, I have made a classification.